 - Corporation, partnership, or unincorporated association account are deposits owned by corporations, partnerships, and unincorporated associations, including for-profit and not-for-profit organizations.
 All deposits owned by these at the same bank are added together and insured up to $250,000, separately from the personal accounts of the owners or members.

 If a bank fails, Federal law requires the FDIC to make payments of insured deposits "as soon as possible" upon the failure of an insured institution.² This means you could potentially have access to your money within two business days after your bank's closure.
 Your account might remain at your current bank, which will have been taken over by the FDIC, or it might be transferred to another FDIC-insured institution.

-If cash balances exceed the aggregate FDIC insurance limits ($2,500,000 for individual accounts and $5,000,000, for joint), Janney places them into a money market fund.
-The money market fund may also be utilized when banks are at capacity and no longer accepting cash deposits, which could impact the amount of FDIC insurance coverage.
+Excess cash balances exceeding the aggregate FDIC insurance Program Limits ($2,500,000 for individual accounts and $5,000,000, for joint accounts) will continue to be deposited into additional Program Banks so long as such Program Banks have capacity to accept the deposits.
+As stated previously herein, a government money market fund may be utilized when banks are at capacity and no longer accepting cash deposits which could impact the amount of FDIC insurance coverage.
 The fund is not FDIC-insured but is covered by SIPC up to applicable limits.

 As always, you should consult with your Financial Advisor and/or estate planning attorney before making changes to your estate plans.

 Depending on your financial needs and personal preferences, you may opt to engage in a brokerage relationship, an advisory relationship or a combination of both.
 Each time you open an account, we will make recommendations on which type of relationship is in your best interest based on the information you provide when you complete or update your client profile.